kiphenglim/FA20HackMIT-Noom/README.md

 So far, the chat box functionality and the video streaming have yet to be implemented.
 Some features we'd also like to add include the option to host a lecture if it is not shown on the main page (which will create a new card so other users can access it), a search feature with filtering options (ex. by subject, school, professor), and the ability to see all the times other users have set to host Noom rooms.

-This project was created by:
+This project was created by: Elissa Hou, Kip Lim, Vivian Pou, Allen Wu
-Vivian Pou
-Kip Lim
-Allen Wu
-Elissa Hou